irbekrm/csi-s3/README.md

 ### Manually testing the API

-See [/deployments/debug](deployments/debug/README.md) directory for an example of how to run csi-s3 and manually test the API.
+See [/deployments/debug](deployments/debug/README.md) for an example of how to run `csi-s3` and manually test the API.

 ### CSI Compatibility